Risks and consequences of hidden employee leasing

 - What effects does the hidden AÜG have on affected employees?

-- What are the organisational challenges and internal consequences of covert employee leasing?
+- What are the challenges and internal impacts of covert employee leasing on an organisation?

-- What role do the Federal Employment Agency and the trade unions play in this?
+- What role do the Federal Employment Agency and the trade union play in this?

 - The social dimension of hidden temporary work